What’s the secret ingredient in this little potato salad? Well, sit down, kids, and let me tell you a story.

 This baby is perfect for a side dish, a healthy snack, or your contribution to the annual office potluck.

 I could live on potatoes.
-Well not literally live on potatoes; that would be weird.
+Well not literally live on potatoes; the surface area situation would be weird.

 Although Spongebob did live in a pineapple under the sea.
 So maybe I could live in a potato on a cloud of cotton candy.